 Day 11: Trek to Mu Gompa (3700m/12139ft)|5-6 Hrs |O/N at Tea House (A, B, L, D)

-As we trek towards upper Tsum valley, we will see some significant places in the region and Mu Gompa (3700 m) is one of them.
+As we trek towards the upper Tsum valley, we will see some significant places in the region and Mu Gompa (3700 m) is one of them.
 Mu Gompa is a large monastery housing around 100 monks, located at the highest and farthest point in the Tsum valley.
 We will climb by Mani walls and walk alongside Yangdol Khola to reach Mu Gompa – filled with ancient Buddhist culture.
 On our way, we will come across several yak herds carrying goods to the local villages.

 Day 12: Trek to Rachen Gompa (3240m/10629ft)|4-5 Hrs|O/N at Tea House (A,B,L,D)

 Today, we trek downhill to Rachen Gompa (3240 m) which is a nunnery in the lap of the Himalayas.
 Relishing the stunning view of Punchen Himal, we will trek through alpine forests for 4-5 hours to reach Rachen Gompa.
-The Gompa houses thousands of clay moulded statues of Avalokiteshvara, and also has rich Buddhist paintings on the inside.
+The Gompa houses thousands of clay molded statues of Avalokiteshvara and also has rich Buddhist paintings on the inside.
 Every household in the Tsum Valley has at least one family member as a nun or a monk.

 Day 13: Trek to Domje (2440m/8005ft)|6-7 Hrs |O/N at Tea House (A,B,L,D)

 Enjoying the alluring view of Ganesh Himal (7422m) as we trek downhill to Domje (2440 m) – passing through Chhokang Paro.
 During our 7-hour trek, we will cross a couple of wooden bridges over small water streams.
 Upon reaching Domje, we can visit the Tibetan herbal medicine clinic and school.